Ariel Corporation

 David G. Tovey

-The growth of the Knox County Symphony is one of Knox County’s shining achievements.
-The creation of the Symphony in 1965 had three purposes according to founder Paul Schwartz: first, to provide a training ground for young musicians of high school and college age; second, to provide a performance outlet for community musicians; and third, to provide musical fare that was both educational and entertaining for Knox County audiences.
+T he Knox County Symphony is one of Knox County’s most prominent artistic organizations.
+T he creation of the Symphony in 1965 had three purposes, according to founder Paul Schwartz: first, to provide a training ground for young musicians of high school and college age; second, to provide a performance outlet for community musicians; and third, to provide musical fare that was both educational and entertaining for Knox County audiences—which it has done for sixty continuous years!

-The Symphony, through the continued generosity of hundreds of county businesses and individuals, has attained and surpassed these goals.
-The concerts feature soloists of national and international stature as well as superb local musicians, and the prowess of the orchestra has improved over time.
-The Symphony assists qualified members of the orchestra in receiving private instruction in order to help them reach their full potential.
-The Knox County Symphony has earned a central place in the cultural life of the community and maintains as its mission the fostering of classical music-making by and for our residents.
+The Symphony is sustained through the generosity of numerous county businesses and individuals.
+The concerts feature soloists of national and international stature as well as superb local musicians, and the prowess of the orchestra has improved steadily over time.
+The Knox County Symphony has earned a central place in the cultural life of the community and maintains as its mission the fostering of classical music–making by and for our residents.

 President's Letter